 What is Maine Youth Court?

-Using a Restorative Justice framework, each hearing is designed to create an agreement which will:
+Using a Restorative Justice framework, each process is designed to create a repair agreement which aims to:

 1) Repair the harm done